AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 Administrator enrolls some learners to mandatory courses as per organization requirements:

-1. Hover your mouse on&nbsp;any published course tiles and click Enroll learners.
+1. Hover your mouse on any published course tiles and click Enroll learners.
    Alternatively, click any published course tile and click learners on the left pane.
 A page appears with a list of learners.
 Click Enroll.
    Enroll learners dialog appears.

 1. Select the instance from the select instance drop-down.
-The drop-down lists all instances including active,&nbsp; retired  ,  and expired instances.
+The drop-down lists all instances including active,  retired  ,  and expired instances.

 **Note**
 Admin can remove any registered learners of a course by clicking the drop-down arrow on learners page and by clicking **Actions > Remove**.